• Skip to primary navigation

 They taste delicious.
 The combination of savory meats, tangy cheese, creamy herb mayo, crispy lettuce, and juicy tomato just cannot be beat.

 They are easily packable.
-Why pay extra for a sandwich shop hero when you can make a better one for less at home.
-These pack well so that you can brown bag it in style.
+Why pay extra for a sub sandwich at a shop when you can make a better one for less at home?
+Wrapped in plastic wrap, these pack well so that you can brown bag it in style.

 Ingredients